Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 It's two different ways of doing the same thing, but:

-- I was happy to avoid the `connect boilerplate` thing anymore.
+- I was happy to avoid writing the `connect boilerplate` thing anymore.
 - having a build-in way of handling async actions without searching for yet another module (should I use [redux-saga](https://redux-saga.js.org/) instead of redux-thunk?).

 ## A note on documentation

 React and Vue have a good documentation.

-You need a little time to learn how React's documentation is structured, but when you get it, it's ok.
+You need a little time to learn how React's documentation is structured, but once you get it, it's ok.

 For Vue, I really don't know how to explain this feeling but in a way I find it too complete 🤨.
 All the options are scattered inside categories with sub-categories.
 So most of the time I just use the search field.